Is it important that I know how you calculate your costs?

 How many decimal places can I enter inside Buildxact?

-Estimate Costings - How does the cost, markup and tax calculation work?
+Estimate Costings - how does the cost, markup and tax calculation work?

 Each item will have a few stored values.